Retrograde Ejaculation: Everything You Need to Know

 If you’re curious about how to fix retrograde ejaculation, fortunately, there are several treatment options.

-The urology specialist will then ask questions about your medical history, previous surgeries, sexual history and current medications to narrow down possible causes.
+The urology specialist will then ask questions about your medical history, previous surgeries, sexual history, and current medications to narrow down possible causes.

-• Other options.
-If your retrograde ejaculation is caused by a medical condition like diabetes, you may be recommended to maintain your blood sugar levels.
-If you’re okay with not ejaculating when you orgasm, your healthcare provider might not suggest any specific treatment.
 If you have retrograde ejaculation and would like to have children in the near future, it’s best to talk to a fertility specialist.
-Several fertility procedures, including intrauterine insemination (IUI), intracytoplasmic sperm injection (ICSI) and in-vitro fertilization (IVF), may be effective.
+Several fertility procedures — including intrauterine insemination (IUI), intracytoplasmic sperm injection (ICSI), and in-vitro fertilization (IVF) — may be effective.

 Living With Retrograde Ejaculation